jedisct1/libsodium-doc/usage/README.md

 #endif
 ```

-Congrats, you’re all set up\!
+Congrats, you're all set up!

 A good documentation page to read next might be [Quickstart and FAQ](../quickstart/README.md).